National Guard called to Kingman

-KINGMAN – The Black Lives Matter protest at Locomotive Park is remaining peaceful according to Kingman Police Chief Rusty Cooper.
+KINGMAN – The Black Lives Matter protest at Locomotive Park remained peaceful as of Tuesday afternoon, according to Kingman Police Chief Rusty Cooper.

-Still, the chief said the National Guard will have a presence in Kingman today as a precaution.
+Still, the chief said the National Guard would have a presence in Kingman as a precaution.

-That intent, Cooper said, is a peaceful protest in light of the death of George Floyd in Minneapolis, Minnesota late last month.
-According to the Associated Press, 46-year-old George Floyd of Minneapolis, Minnesota was killed when police officer Derek Chauvin, 44, allegedly pressed his knee to Floyd’s neck for several minutes, ignoring the man’s pleas for air as he could not breathe.
-Chauvin was fired and has been charged with third degree murder and manslaughter
+That intent, Cooper said, is a peaceful protest in light of the death of George Floyd in Minneapolis on Memorial Day.
+According to the Associated Press, 46-year-old George Floyd, of Minneapolis, was killed when police officer Derek Chauvin, 44, allegedly pressed his knee to Floyd’s neck for several minutes, ignoring the man’s pleas for air as he could not breathe.
+Chauvin was fired and has been charged with third-degree murder and manslaughter.

 Cooper said people are likely to see National Guardsmen throughout Kingman, but that the intent is not to intimidate.
 He said it’s more “as-need preparedness” than anything else.